 Arts and Crafts Vendors

-More than 80 artists and crafts people with handmade wares will line Main Street from Second to Fifth Avenues.
+More than 80 artists and crafts people with handmade wares will line Main Street from First to Fifth Avenues.
 Don’t miss the unique shopping opportunities.

 Street Festival Food & Beer Tent

 Old favorites like corn dogs, funnel cakes, fried catfish, and chicken tenders will join some newer offerings in two dedicated food zones: around the Public Square, on Fourth Avenue South, and on 4th Avenue South.
 A beer tent will be located on 4th Avenue South.

 The Great Pumpkin